UPDATED 7/1/2021, Original Post: April 13, 2018 Domestic Violence

 This charge applies for acts of serious bodily injury to a victim or using or exhibiting a deadly weapon while carrying out an assault or the threat of an assault.

 “Serious bodily injury” involves more damage than a “bodily injury.”
-Examples include head injuries, broken bones, loss of limbs, or disfigurement.
+In fact, Texas criminal law defines “serious bodily injury” as the permanent loss of use or protracted loss of use of a bodily member or organ.
+Examples include serious head injuries, loss of limbs, crippling injuries or disfigurement.

-A deadly weapon includes any object that can cause death to the victim.
+A deadly weapon includes any object that in its intended use can cause death to the victim.
 Examples include firearms, knives, and brass knuckles, but can also include items like baseball bats and rope depending on the circumstances.

-If a defendant commits two or more domestic assaults in the span of two months, this charge may apply.
-The charge can apply whether the previous crimes resulted in arrests or convictions, and it can apply for multiple victims.
-A conviction is a third degree felony.
+The charge of Continuous Violence Against a Family Member can apply whether the previous criminal allegations resulted in arrests or convictions, and it can apply for multiple victims.
+A conviction for Continuous Violence Against a Family Member is a third-degree felony.

 Penalties for Domestic Violence Crimes in Texas